Who were the biggest bodybuilders of all time?

 Eight-time Mr. Olympia, Ronnie Coleman, is a retired professional IFBB bodybuilder from Monroe, Louisiana.

-After deciding to compete in bodybuilding because of a free gym membership, Big Ron is now widely regarded as one of, if not, the greatest bodybuilder of all time.
+After deciding to compete in bodybuilding because of a free gym membership, Big Ron is now widely regarded as one of, if not the greatest, bodybuilders of all time.

-After Dorian Yates, Coleman stepped bodybuilding up another notch once again and dominated the sport with his mass and size.
+After Dorian Yates, Coleman stepped bodybuilding up another notch and dominated the sport with his mass and size.